josh26turner/UoB-Library-App/docs/overview.md

     Moving this operation to the users own mobile device would require that the near field communications (NFC) functionality on the device is used to interact with the RFID tag which would then, in turn, interact with the central system via SIP2.
     The output of this project would be a mobile app that is able to carry out these tasks of reading the borrower Ucard, the RFID tag, and communicating back to the central system.
 The user experience would be that of a significantly enhanced and flexible service for issuing books to themselves.

-2. Push notifications for user transactions:
-    This app would develop notifications for library users about the status of items that they have on loan.
-For example, when an item that is out on loan is required by another library user this title is recalled on the central library system.
-The library user then receives a recall notification, currently an e-mail.
-The aim of this app would be to replace the e-mail notifications with push notification direct to the user’s mobile device.
-It is envisioned that this app would work based on Bluetooth beacons to transmit the push notifications.
-    Notification Scenarios:
-        - User is notified when the book is (not) renewed
-        - Night before book is due
-        - Morning when book is due